 SharePoint out-of-the-box can sync some data in Microsoft Exchange to same lists in SharePoint.
 Connecting a custom SharePoint list to Exchange or Outlook with the BDLC to pull data into this list is a more general approach.

-You can connect a custom SharePoint list directly with external data from Oracle database tables or views using the Business Data List Connector (BDLC).
+FAQ: You can connect a custom SharePoint list directly with external data from Oracle database tables or views using the Business Data List Connector.

 You have to pull the user's / group's ID from the User Information List in the current SharePoint Site Collection into the user / group picker field to reference to a certain user or group.